TBWA Worldwide: International operations

 In the United States, TBWA operates through TBWA\Chiat\Day, with offices in Los Angeles, New York City and Nashville.
 In other parts of the world the company also operates under a mixed brand name such as TBWA\Hunt\Lascaris, a highly awarded agency based in South Africa, TBWA\CONCEPT UNIT, West Africa's most awarded creative agency based in Nigeria, TBWA\HAKUHODO, the second largest creative agency in Japan after Dentsu, TBWA\RAAD an emerging operation that spans the Middle East and North Africa.
 The Asia Pacific regional operations was split into three regions – Asia, Oceania and Greater China – and headquarters moved from Hong Kong to Singapore.
 Its network also expands throughout Latin America.
 An example of one of its prominent links is Brands&People, a design and advertising agency in Monterrey.

 Within Omnicom Group

 Within the Omnicom Group of Companies, TBWA is generally partnered with OMD and PHD for Media solutions, TEQUILA for below the line marketing communications, Ketchum and Gavin Anderson for Public Relations and Investor Relations, and Agency.com for interactive.
 That said, in specific markets it partners or works with other Diversified Agency Services (DAS) agencies within Omnicom's portfolio.

 Disruption and Media Arts

-TBWA has a philosophy called the disruption and Media Arts created by Jean-Marie Dru when he was in BDDP (French advertising agency now called BDDP&Fils) the May 1st of 1992.
+TBWA has a philosophy called the disruption and Media Arts created by Jean-Marie Dru when he was in BDDP (French advertising agency now called BDDP&Fils) on May 1, 1992.

 This philosophy is outlined in several books by Jean-Marie Dru, such as "Disruption", "How Disruption Brought Order", and "Beyond Disruption: Changing the Rules in the Marketplace."